burzum/cakephp-user-tools/readme.md

 Please feel free to contribute to the plugin with new issues, requests, unit tests and code fixes or new features.
 If you want to contribute some code, create a feature branch from develop, and send us your pull request.
 Unit tests for new features and issues detected are mandatory to keep quality high.

-Pull request *must* be made against the develop branch!
+Pull requests *must* be made against the develop branch, except hot fixes!

 License
 -------